MyGoodFoodWorld

 Boiled tube-shaped macaroni is placed in a round shaped white bowl.
 The bowl is placed on a light colored background.

-To save time you could boil the pasta ahead and keep it in an airtight container in the fridge for 2-3 days.
+Meal Prep Tip: Cook the pasta ahead and store it in an airtight container in the fridge for up to 3 days.

 Tomato sauce for making pasta is cooking with garlic, onion, and spices.

-Stir in the light cream, crushed black pepper, and oregano.
+Stir in cream, black pepper, and oregano.
+Mix well and cook for a couple of more minutes.

 Cooked macaroni pasta is cooking in a sauce with fresh tomatoes, herbs and cream.